Iznik pottery: Fritware

 The fritware body was coated with a thin layer of white slip.
 This had a similar composition to the fritware paste used for the body, but the components were more finely ground and more carefully selected to avoid iron impurities that would discolour the white surface.
-It is likely that an organic binder was also added such as tragacanth gum.
+It is likely that an organic binder, such as tragacanth gum, was also added.
 Although in his treatise Abū'l-Qāsim recommended that fritware vessels were allowed to dry in the sun before being decorated, it is probable that Iznik ceramics was given a biscuit firing.
 The pottery was painted with pigments that had been mixed with glass frit and ground in a wet quern.
 For some designs the outlines were pounced through a stencil.

 In the early period only cobalt blue was used for decoration.
 The cobalt ore was probably obtained from the village of Qamsar near the town of Kashan in central Iran.
 Qamsar had long been an important source of cobalt and is mentioned by Abū'l-Qāsim Qamsarin in his treatise.
 From around 1520 turquoise (copper oxide) was added to the palette.
 This was followed by purple (manganese oxide), green, grey and black.
 The distinctive bright bole red was introduced in around 1560.
 The red slip containing iron oxide was applied in a thick layer under the glaze.
 Even after the introduction of a range of different pigments, vessels were sometimes still produced with a restricted palette.

 The wares were glazed with a lead-alkaline-tin glaze, whose composition has been found from analysis to be lead oxide 25-30 percent, silica 45–55 percent, sodium oxide 8–14 percent and tin oxide 4–7 percent.
 Tin oxide is often employed to render glaze opaque but in İznik glazes, it remains in solution and is transparent.

 Abū'l-Qāsim described the use of earthenware saggars with a fitting lid.
 Although Miletus ware bowls were stacked in the kiln one on top of the other separated by spurs, the lack of spur marks on Iznik fritware suggests that saggars were used.
 Firing was done in an updraft kiln, to about 900 °C.